tedneward/Azgaarnoth/Classes/Feats.md

 If one of the bond dies, the other faces deep anguish, insanity, and often death.

+## Terrifying Howl
+*Prerequisites: Gnoll*

+Your howl is that of the stalking predator, and can terrify your quarry.

+Non-gnolls in 60’ radius must make Will save DC 10 + 1/2 HD + Cha mod or become shaken for 1d4 rounds plus 1 round per additional 5 rolled over the DC.
+Gnolls use this howl before combat and often from stealth.
+Each additional gnoll using this feat in the radius of effect grants a +1 cumulative DC to the effect.

 ## Theologian
 Your extensive study of religion rewards you with the following benefits:
 * Increase your Intelligence score by 1, to a maximum of 20.